 - Participants will provide examples of how theory of mind development is reflected in their children's/students’ communication, language, and academic skills.

 - Participants will demonstrate strategies to support the development of theory of mind.

 This presentation has not yet been uploaded.

 CART transcripts are NOT YET available, but will be posted shortly after the conference

 (), ACCESS Services, email@example.com;

-Nicole Dobson, M.S., CCC-SLP is a certified speech-language pathologist, teacher of the deaf, special education consultant, and cued language transliterator.
+Nicole Dobson, M.S., CCC-SLP is a certified speech-language pathologist, teacher of the deaf, and special education consultant, as well as a cued language transliterator.
 She has been working in the field of deaf education for nearly 20 years.
 Nicole provides ASL, cued language, communication, speech, and academic support services as an independent contractor in early intervention and educational settings.
 She teaches at the University of Southern Maine and provides workshops related to language and education of students who are D/deaf and hard of hearing.